ng-Classic/ng-classic/aio/content/guide/testing.md

 ### Other test frameworks

-You can also unit test an Angular Classicapplication with other testing libraries and test runners.
+You can also unit test an Angular Classic application with other testing libraries and test runners.
 Each library and runner has its own distinctive installation procedures, configuration, and syntax.

 ### Test file name and location

-Inside the `src/app` folder the Angular ClassicCLI generated a test file for the `AppComponent` named `app.component.spec.ts`.
+Inside the `src/app` folder the Angular Classic CLI generated a test file for the `AppComponent` named `app.component.spec.ts`.

 <div class="alert is-important">